evanpurkhiser/venmo-auto-cashout/README.md

 ### Getting your API token

+First, you'll need to grab the [trusted device ID from a venmo login](https://github.com/mmohades/Venmo/issues/86).
 Assuming you have PDM setup you can run the following commands to retrieve your
 token:

 > [!IMPORTANT]